stuttter/wp-term-locks/readme.txt

 * No further setup or configuration is necessary.

 == Frequently Asked Questions ==

-= Does this plugin depend on any others? =

-Not since WordPress 4.4.

-Install the [WP Term Meta](https://wordpress.org/plugins/wp-term-meta/ "Metadata, for taxonomy terms.") plugin if you're on an earlier version.

 = Does this create new database tables? =